syncfusion-content/maui-docs/MAUI/Polar-Charts/Axis/Axislabels.md

 ## Positioning the labels

-The [LabelsPosition]() property determines whether the axis labels are positioned inside or outside the chart area.
-By default, LabelsPosition is set to Outside.
+The [LabelsPosition]() property is used to position the axis labels inside or outside the chart area.
+By default, [LabelsPosition]() is positioned `AxisElementPosition.Outside` the chart area.

 N> Polar chart supports LabelsPosition for secondary axis only.